Teeth Veneers Vs Teeth Whitening

 With teeth whitening, you have two options.
 One option is an in-office procedure that requires only one appointment and an hour of your time.
 You can also whiten your teeth from the comfort of your own home with whitening trays.
 Treatment with whitening trays typically takes between one to two weeks depending upon the severity of your staining.
 Regardless of which option you choose, whitening is completely non-invasive and painless.

 One of the biggest issues caused by whitening is tooth sensitivity.
 Sensitivity is only temporary and dissipates once your treatment is complete.
 Sensitivity toothpaste can help to manage symptoms during your treatment.
 While whitening is effective, the results are not permanent.
 Over time, your teeth can become stained again.
 There are things that you can do, however, to help ensure that the results last as long as possible.
 Typically, with proper care, results can last about 2 years or so.

 Questions about Veneers & Teeth Whitening?

 Both veneers and teeth whitening are very effective options for eliminating stains from your teeth, giving you back your bright white smile and boosting your confidence.
-For more information, and to find out which option is right for you, call David R. Moyer Cosmetic & Family Dentistry at 480.935.6295 to schedule your consultation today.
+For more information, and to find out which option is right for you, call David R. Moyer, DDS at 480.935.6295 to schedule your consultation today.